Publish @ UPEI

 - digitization projects, most notably the Island Lives Project, that provide access to these resources to researchers, students and all interested individuals in the Island community and around the world.

 The Library's purchase of an Espresso Book Machine helps us complete the circle from print, to digitization, to print again ... allowing us to put the print heritage of Prince Edward Island in the hands of Islanders.
 The EBM system can be used to print copies of works (assuming appropriate permission has been obtained) as well as original works, in a perfect binding complete with colour cover.
-If you would like to learn more about the EBM check our website or contact Donald Moses.
+If you would like to learn more about the EBM check our website or contact Wendy Henderson.